crescent-network/crescent/docs/whitepapers/marketmaker/scoring.md

 ## Width

 Width(ask or bid) indicates the difference between each side of the order’s maximum and minimum price.
-The market price does not stand still, so the proper width of maker orders helps stay stable.

 ## Depth

 Depth(ask or bid) is the total order amount on each side.
-If market depth is insufficient enough to handle large trade amounts, market liquidity is low despite its narrow spread.
+Market depth refers to how large an order can be accommodated without significantly affecting the market price.

 ## Uptime

 Uptime measures the availability of liquidity.
 High uptime ensures that users can trade at any time they want.
-Uptime is calculated as a percentage of time a market maker provides orders.
+Uptime is calculated as a percentage of time a market maker provides liquidity.

 ## Market Maker Order Type

-Market makers are provided a particular order type to place and cancel multiple market-making orders by a single transaction.
-This specific order type allows market makers atomic placement of a group of limit orders, minimizing broadcasting failures and burdens.
+Market makers are provided with dedicated MarketMaker order type.
+This particular order type is identical to regular limit order, but the total number of possible orders is limited.
+Market makers have to use market maker order type in order for their activity to be recognized by scoring module.

 # Scoring

 ## Methodology

 - The evaluation objective is to reward market makers who consistently provide tight and deep liquidity for users.
-- Market makers earn points according to liquidity contribution, which means there is a score cap per block.
+- Market makers are rewarded based on liquidity contribution each block.
+It discourages market makers from taking advantage of off-peak trading hours to collect incentives.
 - The calculation is done off-chain based on on-chain blockchain data.
 The codebase is publicly available for any third-party verification.

 ## Market Maker Eligibility

-- Market maker eligibility is decided by governance every month.
+- Market maker eligibility is decided by governance on a monthly basis by looking at uptime conditions.
-- Only registered market makers can earn incentives based on their scores.
-Market makers who fail to meet the uptime requirements are also given their month incentives.
+- Only registered market makers can earn incentives and will receive rewards until they are disqualified.
 - New applicants are requested to submit ApplyMarketMaker transaction to be included in the uptime evaluation.
 Those who meet the uptime requirement will be included in eligible market makers through governance.
 - The governance can exclude existing market makers who fail to meet the requirements for 2 consecutive months or 3 months within the last 5 months.